Emotional Wellbeing Team (EWT)

-What are Emotional Wellbeing Practitioners?
+What is the Emotional Wellbeing Team?

-What support do Emotional Wellbeing Practitioners offer?
+What support does the Emotional Wellbeing Team offer?

 There are a number of different ways that we may be able to support your child: